jberet/jsr352/jberet-ui/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests: Unit tests and End to End tests.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
+Unit tests are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found next to the code they are testing and are named as `..._test.js`.